lynx1902/dsa-cpp/README.md

 # dsa-cpp
-This repo contains the code for data structures and algorithms in C++.
+This repo contains code from a Udemy course of Data Structures and Algorithms in C++.